Tillered Docs

 Symptoms

-• Created a service but traffic is not being routed
+• A service was created but traffic is not routed.

-• Updated routes but old routing still applies
+• Routes were updated but the old routing still applies.

 arctic cluster sync